Martha Stewart: Post-conviction and current projects

-New York Magazine reported in 2011 that Martha Stewart Living had only made a profit in one of the previous eight years.
+New York Magazine reported in 2011 that Martha Stewart Living magazine had only made a profit in one of the previous eight years.
 That same year, Stewart debuted a new 30-minute show, Martha Bakes, on the Hallmark Channel.

 Stewart made another foray into acting with a debut on the NBC legal drama Law & Order: Special Victims Unit.
 She played a private school headmistress in the episode entitled "Learning Curve" (airdate April 2012).

 A new television series, Martha Stewart's Cooking School, debuted on PBS in October 2012.
 Each weekly, 30-minute episode covers cooking techniques and basics.
 It is based on her eponymous book.

 In 2014, Stewart reportedly partnered with eBay to create the American Made Martha Stewart online store.
 This marketplace allows a platform to more than 400 American vendors and offers them a chance to grow their brand and popularize their products.

+In 2015, Stewart made an appearance on the Comedy Central Roast of Justin Bieber, at the singer’s personal request.
+Over the course of the seven-hour taping, Stewart sat next to Snoop Dogg, and the two unexpectedly bonded.
+She later joked that she got high from the constant cloud of his blunt smoke.
+That unlikely connection sparked a friendship that not only brought Stewart new relevance with younger audiences, but also helped revive her public image after a period of career stagnation following her incarceration.

-In the fall of 2016, VH1 premiered a new show featuring Martha and her friend Snoop Dogg called Martha & Snoop's Potluck Dinner Party, featuring games, recipes, and musical guests.
+In the fall of 2016, VH1 premiered a new show featuring Stewart and her friend Snoop Dogg called Martha & Snoop's Potluck Dinner Party, featuring games, recipes, and musical guests.
 Snoop Dogg and Stewart also later starred together in a Super Bowl commercial for T-Mobile during Super Bowl LI in February 2017.

-Marley Spoon is a new project of packaged and home-delivered ingredients and recipes for preparation at home.
+Marley Spoon is a project of packaged and home-delivered ingredients and recipes for preparation at home.
 Stewart was originally a blind-tester and then joined CEO Fabian Siegel on a joint venture.

+In May 2018, Stewart was floated as a candidate for a presidential pardon, but ultimately was not selected, and later claimed she would have turned it down.

-In June 2018, Martha started appearing as a recurring judge for Chopped, a cooking competition on the Food Network.
+In June 2018, Stewart started appearing as a recurring judge for Chopped, a cooking competition on the Food Network.
 In October 2018, she appeared on The Ellen DeGeneres Show alongside Julia Roberts.